xylimeng/PluginGP/README.md

   - `Figure2b.R`: Code for generating Figure 2(b).

 - #### data/
   - `CSIRO_Recons_gmsl_yr_2015.txt`: Global mean sea level data.
-The data used in our analysis are directly downloaded from https://research.csiro.au/slrwavescoast/sea-level/measurements-and-data/sea-level-data, under the section “Update of Reconstructed GMSL from 1880 to 2013” within “Sea level and ocean heat content.”
+The data is directly downloaded from https://research.csiro.au/slrwavescoast/sea-level/measurements-and-data/sea-level-data, under the section “Update of Reconstructed GMSL from 1880 to 2013” within “Sea level and ocean heat content.”
 The dataset is already cleaned and formatted for use; no additional preprocessing is required.

 - #### figure/